madcowley/jquery-autocomplete-rails/README.md

-# Chosen for rails asset pipeline
+# Jquery-autocomplete for rails asset pipeline

 [JQueryAutocomplete](https://github.com/devbridge/jQuery-Autocomplete) is a jquery plugin for autocompletion.